 Dr. Maria Armoudian

-Dr. Maria Armoudian is a lecturer in Politics and International Relations at the University of Auckland.
-She is an author, host/founding producer of The Scholars’ Circle radio programme, and a founding director of the Project for Media in the Public Interest (parent of The Big Q).
+Dr. Maria Armoudian is a senior lecturer in Politics and International Relations at the University of Auckland.
+She is an author, host/founding producer of The Scholars’ Circle radio programme, and the founding director of the Project for Media in the Public Interest (parent of The Big Q).
 Her books include Kill the Messenger: The Media’s Role in the Fate of the World, and Reporting from the Danger Zone: Frontline Journalists, Their Jobs and an Increasingly Perilous Future.

 For six years, Dr. Armoudian served as a commissioner in the City of Los Angeles and for eight years, she worked in the California State legislature on issues ranging from environmental sustainability to good government and corporate reform.
 In addition to her academic publications, her articles have been published by the Columbia Journalism Review, The New York Times Syndicate, The Los Angeles Times Syndicate, The New Zealand Herald, The Los Angeles Daily News, The Progressive, Salon.com, Truthout, Alternet, Inc., Daily Variety and Billboard.
 Maria is also a song-writer & musician.
 Her CD is titled Life in the New World.